Car Insurance Policy Guide: The Key Points to Check Before You Rely on It

 Conclusion

 A policy is dependable when its key clauses are understood before any loss.
-Confirm cover type, vehicle details, and limits so the document matches the real risk.
+Confirm the cover type, vehicle details, and limits so the document reflects the actual risk.
 Review IDV and deductibles to know the maximum payout and the minimum out-of-pocket share.
-Check add-ons and exclusions because they can widen support or restrict it.
+Check add-ons and exclusions, as they can broaden or narrow support.

 Check the claim steps and renewal rules so protection remains continuous and settlement expectations stay realistic for the year ahead.